subu2k07/Solarsis-supply-chain-analysis/README.md

 # Solarsis-supply-chain-analysis
 Analyzed  ~20,000 supply-chain orders for a fictional company (Solarsis) to identify operational risk hidden behoind a successful OTD rate of 87.3% and strategic recommendations.
 A consulting and strategy recruitment case focused on a renewable energy company experiencing delivery-performance issues despite achieving its overall OTD target.
+The project resulted in selection for the interview round of the recruitment process.

 OBJECTIVE: